-AVALANCHE PROBLEM: Cold temperatures returned to the mountain last night, helping to stabilize our snowpack.
-Freezing conditions help bond grains of snow together deeper in the snowpack and bridge over deep weak layers that may still exist.
-This leaves skier induced wet loose, also known as sluff, avalanches as our primary avalanche threat today.
+AVALANCHE PROBLEM: Wet loose avalanches continue as an unlikely threat today as temperatures hover just above freezing.
 Steep slopes that have seen a lot of ski traffic generally have less of this type of problem.
-Areas that bake in the sun with no ski traffic have the greatest potential for a sizable sluff.
+Areas without recent ski traffic have the greatest potential for a larger sluff.
 The hazard of these heavy, wet piles of snow moving downhill comes from their ability to bulldoze you into bushes, rocks or over cliffs or to push your boards in expected directions.

-OTHER HAZARDS: The typical spring hazards are beginning to show themselves.
+OTHER HAZARDS: The typical spring hazards are showing themselves.
 Numerous areas of large ice have horizontal cracks forming and the Sluice ice, above Lunch Rocks, is already missing some chunks.
 Be aware of what is above you on a warm day and realize that eating lunch at Lunch Rocks puts you directly in the runout of large pieces of falling ice.
-Today's very warm temperatures will exacerbate this annual hazard.
+Today's warm temperatures and rain showers will increase the likelihood of this annual hazard.
 During this period of falling ice every year we do not recommend sitting at Lunch Rocks even though it may have a long tradition for you.
 The vast majority of icefall injuries over the past 50 years have occurred at Lunch Rocks also dubbed, "Icefall Rocks".

-The snow is slowly moving downhill as a unified mass and is pulling away from cliffs, creating crevasses.
-These may change quickly so anticipate them growing in size.
+Reduced visibility due to summit fog will challenge navigation as well as your ability to identify and manage other objective hazards.
+The snowpack is slowly moving downhill as a unified mass and is pulling away from cliffs, creating crevasses.
+These may change quickly, so anticipate them growing in size.
 Undermined snow is creating challenges for exiting the Bowl.
 While the Little Headwall is still skiable, there is open water both above and below.
 The best exit from the Bowl may involve walking to Connection Cache and possibly farther.